2024’s Best Lawn Edgers Tested for Crisp Landscape Lines

 Instead of relying on an electric- or gas-powered motor to get the job done, these manual lawn edgers are completely powered by the user.

 • Rotary edgers have a long wooden shaft that attaches to a cutting wheel.
 The tool looks like a pole with a spiked wheel on the end.
-They work by applying pressure to the cutting wheel and rolling it along the edge of the lawn to cut through the overextended turf.
+They work as the user applies pressure to the cutting wheel and rolls it along the edge of the lawn to cut through the overextended turf.

 • Spade edgers resemble a shallow spade with a sharpened edge.
 To use, line up the bottom of the spade edger with the overextended turf and step down on the flat surface at the top of the blade to increase the force to cut through the sod, if necessary.